StoryCorps: Interviews

 StoryCorps interviews usually take place between two people who know and care about each other.
 They can be friends, family, or mere acquaintances.
 A trained StoryCorps facilitator guides participants through the interview process.
 At the end of each 40-minute recording session, participants receive a complimentary recording of their interview and are requested to make a $50 donation to offset the recording costs.
 With participant permission, a second copy of each interview is archived at the American Folklife Center at the Library of Congress for future generations to hear.
 Segments of select interviews may air nationally on NPR's Morning Edition.
 These interviews can also be heard on the StoryCorps website.

 Recording methods

 There are several ways by which participants can record their stories.

 StoryBooth

 Participants can visit StoryBooths, which are small, publicly accessible recording studios located in public places.
 The first StoryBooth opened in New York City's Grand Central Terminal on October 23, 2003, and was moved to Lower Manhattan's Foley Square in July 2005.
 The second StoryBooth opened at the Contemporary Jewish Museum in San Francisco in October 2008.
 The third StoryBooth opened at Atlanta's public radio station WABE in October 2009.
 In 2013, StoryCorps opened a fourth StoryBooth at the Chicago Cultural Center.
-Currently, only the Atlanta StoryBooth is fully operational.
+As of 2022 the Atlanta StoryBooth is one of only a few fully operational.